Pixelators4014/4014-docs/docs/programming/setup.md

 - Linux or Other

-You know how to do it
+You know how to do it.

 ## Clone repo